Print

 • 1 pint of strawberries (about 2 cups sliced)

-• 1 to 4 Tbsp of culture (see section above)
+• 1 to 4 Tbsp of culture (see section above for options)

 • 1 Tbsp of sugar (optional)